When I was growing up, my family always went overboard at Christmas.

 Just remember, you don’t have to get sucked into all of the hype about the holidays.

-Even at 10-years-old, she can see that material things aren’t always all they’re cracked up to be—especially once the battery dies!
+Even as kids, they can see that material things aren’t always all they’re cracked up to be—especially once the battery dies!

 Now my children looks forward to my husband and I being off of work.